TapResearch/slate/source/includes/_campaign.md

 }
 ```

 Create a campaign with campaign-only metadata.
-Quotas and qualifications will need to be added through other routes.
+Quotas, exclusions, and qualifications will need to be added through other routes.

 <aside class="info">
 Campaigns will be a paused state after creation.
 You will need to manually update the campaign to set it to active.